UCI-GDIM31/class-activities-OkadaNaoma/README.md

 Input should be an integer type since it involves friendship level and whether or not the player knows the character's secret.
 On the other hand, output should be a String since it involves the character's text.

+### W4
+Table 1-10
+#### Activity 1
+Line 5: The float variable for moving speed can be modified in the inspector Line 22: The float variable for moving distance is the sum of vertical input, move speed, and time Line 25: Move the character by the amount calculated along the z-axis
+#### Activity 3

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727